spichek-net/RepData_PeerAssessment1/PA1_template.md

 weekend_factored <- mutate(imputed,day_type=is_a_weekend(date))
 ```

-Based on that facto we plt workday data on top of weekend data
+Based on that factor we can plot workday data on top of weekend data

 ```r